ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 - Zz	ﻙ (Najdi Arabic)
 - Żż	ز

-This makes Maltese one of the easiest European languages to write using Arabic script, despite the Italian influence which forces for non standard Arabic characters to be used
+This makes Maltese one of the easiest European languages to write using Arabic script, despite the Italian influence which forces for non standard Arabic characters to be used.

 # GRAMMAR

 ## Definite article

+The definite article essentially refers to the word "the", which is used to denote the noun is a specific object or entity.
+To form "the" in Maltese, we will need to classify the language's consonants into 2 categories; Xemxin (Sun consonants) and Qamrin (Moon consonants).

 Xemxin (sun consonants): ċ d n r s t x ż z
 Qamrin (moon consonants): b f ġ g għ h ħ j k l m p q v w

-With sun letters, the definite article is formed by adding the first letter of the noun onto the letter "I".
-So words starting with N have the article "In-" attached to the word as a prefix, those with S have "Is-", those with Ċ "Iċ-" and so forth
+What makes some letters sunny and others not?
+Ask the Arabs, I haven't the slightest clue.
+With Xemxin, the definite article is formed by adding the first letter of the noun onto the letter "i".
+So words starting with N have the article "In-" attached to the word as a prefix, those with S have "Is-", those with Ċ "Iċ-" and so forth.

+Examples
+> Ir-raġel (The man)
+>
+> Ix-xemx (The sun)

-Moon letters always use "Il-" as the definite article, attached to the word as a prefix, how simple
+Moon letters always use "Il-" as the definite article, attached to the word as a prefix, how simple!

+Examples
+> Il-mara (The woman)
+>
+> Il-kelba (The dog)
-Words starting with two consonants have the article "L-i" attached to the word as a prefix

-When an article starts with "I", this "I" may be dropped if the previous word finished in a vowel, for a smoother sound
+Words starting with two consonants, or with a vowel have the article "L-" attached to the word as a prefix.
+This is also the case if the previous word finishes in a vowel, as dropping the initial "i" makes a smoother sound.

+Examples
+> L-vjaġġ (The journey)
+>
+> L-innu (The hymn)

 ## Gender

 Maltese has two genders; Male and Female.
 Gender is important as only adjectives of the same gender of the noun can be paired together (generally).

-It is important to know the gender of a noun so you know what type of adjective to pair it with.
-With italian derived nouns, it is usually feminine if the noun ends in an "a"

-Many Maltese adjectives (especially ones of italian origin) make their feminine form by adding an "a" on the end of the masculine form.
+Some nouns can change gender in some situations, for example the word for "dog" changes gender based on the actual gender of the dog in question (if there is one).
+As stated, the noun and adjective must match genders, and so being able to change the adjective's gender to fit the noun is an essential skill.
+Here are some common rules for performing this:
+- If the male adjective ends in a consonant, add an "a" to the end of the male adjective
+- If the male adjective ends in an "i", add "ja" instead
+- If the male adjective ends in an "u", replace the "u" with an "a"

+Examples
+> Qawwi (Beautiful [male]) -> Qawwija (Beautiful [female])
+>
+> Sabbiħ (Beautiful [male]) -> Sabbiħa (Beautiful [female])
+>
+> Stupidu (Stupid [male]) -> Stupida (Stupid [female])

+There are exceptions to better suit Maltese phonetics, and vowels (in typical Semitic fashion) are often omitted, however after practice and experience these will become no trouble.
+It should also be noted that if the noun is the subject of a verb (the object or person doing the verb), its gender will determine whether which conjugation it will take, but more on this later on, no need to worry now!

 ## Plural